tompave/fun_with_flags/README.md

 **This library is still a work in progress and is not ready to use**

+This readme refers to the `master` branch.
+For the latest version released on Hex, please check [the readme published with the docs](https://hexdocs.pm/fun_with_flags/readme.html).

 ## Goals

 This library is meant to be an OTP application that provides an Elixir API to toggle and query feature flags and an (authenticated) web UI for administrators.